ALIZARINENGINE/AlizarinEngine/README.md

 This project is built on an ideology of community contribution and creator freedom.
 We use the **LGPLv3 License** to achieve a "best-of-both-worlds" scenario:

 * **A Free, Shared Community Resource:** The ALIZARIN Engine framework is (and always will be) open-source.
 Any modifications or improvements made *to the engine framework itself* must be shared back with the community.
 * **Allowance for Unique, Private Voices:** The LGPLv3 license draws a "bright line" between **"The Library"** (our engine) and **"A Work that Uses The Library"** (your voice).
-Your "secret sauce" (formant scripts, texture kits, training data) remains **100% your own property** and does not need to be shared, allowing for unique privately licensed voices made from a free community ecosystem.
+Your "secret sauce" (formant scripts, texture kits, training data) remains **100% your own property** and does not need to be shared, allowing for unique privately licensed voices made from a free and growing community ecosystem.

 ### Community & Ethical Use Requests (Non-Binding)

 The following points are **not** requirements or conditions of the LGPLv3 license, nor are they possible restrictions to place under the required license to make this sharable.
 These are our sincere requests to you, the user, to foster a positive and ethical community environment.

 * 💖 **A Request from the Creator (Sharing):** We would love for you to share your public creations with the community and the ALIZARIN Engine team.
-If your voice is posted publicly, please consider sending us a link! 🎶
+If your voice is posted publicly, please consider sending us a link and use #ALIZARIN on your social media posts to tag us! 🎶
 * 🛑 **A Request from the Creator (Ethical Usage):** We ask all creators using this framework to voluntarily adopt the following minimal restrictions for any voice derived from the ALIZARIN Engine:
     * **No Hateful Content:** Do not use the voice to create or distribute hate speech, harassment, severe threats, or content promoting violence or illegal acts.
     * **No Impersonation or Fraud:** Do not use the voice to impersonate identifiable individuals, especially for the purpose of financial fraud, manipulation, or unauthorized commercial exploitation.